spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v4/advanced-usage/ordering-media.md

 Media::setNewOrder([11, 2, 26]);
 ```

-If you have a more custom use case for medias order you can still take profit of the existing `order_column` column and
-change it's value using the power of [Laravel eloquent](https://laravel.com/docs/5.3/eloquent):
+Of course you can also manually change the value of the `order_column`.

 ```php
 $media->order_column = 10;